11th Annual CruiserFest 2019

 Green: Parking – If you’re parking on the street please observe all traffic laws

-The Swell to CruiserFest excursion will depart from the Green River, Utah area on the evening of Tuesday, September 4th.
-Our first night camp will have us in the scenic San Rafael Swell area west of Green River.
-We will spend Wednesday exploring and camping in the San Rafael Swell, Thursday making our way up to the high elevations of Skyline Drive camping among the pines that evening.
-On Friday we'll drop into Utah's West Desert where we'll continue our caravan to CruiserFest in Salt Lake City, arriving Friday evening.
+The Swell to CruiserFest excursion will depart from the Green River, Utah area on the morning of Wednesday, September 4th.
+Our first day will have us exploring the scenic San Rafael Swell area west of Green River.
+That evening we will camp at the high elevations of Skyline Drive among the pines and cool weather.
+Thursday we'll drop into Utah's West Desert where we'll continue our caravan to CruiserFest in Salt Lake City, arriving Friday mid afternoon.
+Camping is available at the KOA in Salt Lake City, approx 5 minutes from the museum.
+Route and itinerary may vary due to route and weather conditions.
 Route and itinerary may vary due to route and weather conditions.
 Attendees will receive email updates as the event nears.

 Denver to CruiserFest Trail Run